Economy of Mexico: Mining

 In 2019, the country was the world's largest producer of silver 9th largest producer of gold, the 8th largest producer of copper, the world's 5th largest producer of lead, the world's 6th largest producer of zinc, the world's 5th largest producer of molybdenum, the world's 3rd largest producer of mercury, the world's 5th largest producer of bismuth, the world's 13th largest producer of manganese and the 23rd largest world producer of phosphate.
 It is also the 8th largest world producer of salt.

 In April 2022, the Senate passed a law that nationalizes the lithium mining industry in the country.
-The federal government will have a monopoly on all new lithium mines in the country, but existing operations will be allowed to continue in private hands.
+The federal government will monopolize all new lithium mines in the country, but existing operations will be allowed to continue in private hands.
 Critics of the move argue that the constitution already does this and that the government lacks the technical capacity to mine the major reserves, which are mostly in clay deposits that are difficult to mine.
 The government made a similar failed attempt to nationalize uranium mining in the 1980s.